ScioShield/Tartarus/README.md

 ## TODO
 Look into how ART works on Linux
-~~Think about password saving~~
-~~Add a new API call to create an API user and use that for all other curl authentications and then the API key can be shipped to other projects~~
 Add Windows 2022 Server promoted to domain controller
-~~Add the Auditd and Sysmon updates from Florin~~
 Add a Shuffle SOAR node

 ## Future improvements
-~~Add an Opnsense node~~
-Think about adding an Ansible node
-Look into a cloud deployment mode of Elastic like I did in https://github.com/ScioShield/Elastic-Cloud-Agent for those who don't have 64GB RAM :) This will need two scrips (a .ps1 and a .sh) to do all the config and change the Vagrantfile.
-I'd rather provisioning happen on the host and the guest can be as isolated as needed.

 ## Licenses
 **YOU ARE RESPONSIBLE FOR ENSURING YOU COMPLY WITH ALL APPLICABLE LICENSES, LOCAL AND/OR INTERNATIONAL LAW(S)!**